 Specialist Experience and Skills

-I am a Qualified Teacher in Learning and Skills, with 25 years' experience in breaking learning down for students as well as developing individual skills, study skills, personalising strategies and preparing for exams, for all students needing intervention or with varied SEN (Special Educational Needs) teaching needs, covering English, Maths, Science and ICT.
+I am a Qualified Teacher in Learning and Skills, with 25 years' experience in breaking learning down for students as well as developing individual skills, study skills, personalising strategies and preparing for exams, for all students needing intervention or with varied SEN (Special Educational Needs) teaching needs, covering English Language, Literacy, Communication, Maths, Science and ICT.
 Preparation for exams including 11 +, termly assessments, end of year exams as well as GCSEs (across subjects).
-Help focuses on the individual skills your child needs to develop, development, revision techniques, school subject catch-ups or interventions.
-I teach all ages from Primary level to GCSE and adults, from beginner levels in any skills and subject to GCSE and higher.
+Help focuses on the individual skills your child needs to develop, and can cover personal development, revision techniques, school subject catch-ups or interventions.
+I teach all ages from Reception / Primary level to GCSE and adults, from beginner levels in any skills and subject to GCSE and higher.

-I am trained and specialised in language and literacy, in assessing and supporting students with dyslexia, identifying additional or different learning needs including ADHD and autism, providing strategies to support students with SEN and speech and language delay, support and fast-track learners so that they can develop skills or acquire knowledge easily to achieve their learning goals or qualifications (from 11+ to GCSEs).
+I am trained and specialised in Dyslexia, Language and Literacy; experienced in supporting students with autism, dyslexia, identifying additional or different learning or SEN needs including visual stress, fine motor skills, speech and language delay, ADHD; providing strategies to support students with SEN; and fast-track learners so that they can develop skills or acquire knowledge easily to achieve their learning goals or qualifications (all ages, but especially for 11+ to GCSEs).
 This includes supporting learners with identified or unidentified learning needs and advising on exam access arrangements.

 My skills and experience developing students’ independence: all my work is about developing a student's independent learning and coping skills - be it developing personalised strategies for school, the classroom, making progress, doing better work, socially - at school, at break and lunchtimes, or for life in general, according to the individual's needs and parents' wishes.